kdiogenes/kdiogenes.github.io/_posts/2019-11-11-what-defines-a-full-stack-developer-presenting-activestorage-resumable.markdown

 ---
 layout: post
-title:  What defines a fullstack developer (Presenting ActiveStorage Resumable)?
+title:  What defines a full-stack developer (Presenting ActiveStorage Resumable)?
 date:   2019-11-11 22:25:00 -0300
 categories: programming
-tags: gcs google-cloud-storage resumable upload rails activestorage fullstack
+tags: gcs google-cloud-storage resumable upload rails activestorage full-stack
 ---
 The sadness on his eyes, for sure :)

-This post is not about definitions, internet is full of definitions about full stack developers, it's about how sad the life of a full stack developer is!
+This post is not about definitions, internet is full of definitions about full-stack developers, it's about how sad the life of a full-stack developer is!
 If you don't want to read the blah blah blah, just see how easy it's to use [ActiveStorage Resumable](https://github.com/fnix/activestorage-resumable)

 Let's talk about resumable uploads from browser?